ty-abbott/Notes/content/threat research/geoblocker.md

 Why?
 Because I am curious...

 Getting into concurrency with python, essentially I am looking to be able to run different code at the same time {link to concurrency programming notes}

-https://github.com/ty-abbott/geoblocker
+^^Now I have learned that it is actually parallelism which is different then concurrency https://github.com/ty-abbott/geoblocker